WinTweakers/WindowsToolbox/README.md

 <!-- ROADMAP -->
 ## Roadmap

-  See the [open issues](https://github.com/WinTweakers/WindowsToolbox/issues) for a list of proposed features (and known issues).
+  - See the [open issues](https://github.com/WinTweakers/WindowsToolbox/issues) for a list of proposed features (and known issues).
+  - Documentation of features is coming soon